Wonderful integrates with:

 How do batch payments manage cash flow?

-Batch payments improve cash flow management by consolidating multiple transactions into scheduled payment runs, providing better visibility and control over outgoing funds.
+Batch payments help manage cash flow by combining several transactions into planned payment runs, offering better insight and control over outgoing funds.

 Photo by Christin Hume on Unsplash